 General principles of comparative negligence do not apply to actions under Labor Law 240.

 We handle all ladder and scaffolding personal injury claims on a contingency basis.
 You won’t incur any attorney fees unless we get you compensation for your losses.
-We have recovered over $300 Million for accidents victims and have achieved excellent results for construction accidents victims.
+We have recovered over $300 Million for accident victims and have achieved excellent results for construction accident victims.
 Call us today and find out how we can help you!